 Meanwhile Chris Pratt told Digital Spy that "it'd be fantastic to keep it going", so it seems there's certainly the determination behind the scenes to make it happen.

-Jack Carr also seems to be happy with the adaptation of his books, saying on Twitter "Thank you @prattprattpratt for exceeding all my expectations!
-You CRUSHED IT! #TheTerminalList", so we're sure he would want to see more as well.
+Jack Carr also expressed how happy he was with the adaptation of his books, saying on Twitter "Thank you @prattprattpratt for exceeding all my expectations!
+You CRUSHED IT! #TheTerminalList".

-When would The Terminal List season 2 be released on Prime Video?
+When will The Terminal List season 2 be released on Prime Video?

 Chris Pratt in The Terminal List.